congruence-engine/universal-ner-with-gliner/README.md

 ## Data sources (used or developed)
-- GLiNER machine learning NER model (Huggingface)
+- GLiNER machine learning NER models (Huggingface)
-- Textile machinery datasets from Science Museum, National Wool Museum, and Bradford Industrial Museum
+- Textile machinery datasets from the Science Museum Group, National Wool Museum, and Bradford Industrial Museum.
-- Various textile glossaries sourced from archive.org.
+- Historic textile glossaries sourced from archive.org.
+- Sample data from the [Pile-NER-type](https://huggingface.co/datasets/Universal-NER/Pile-NER-type) dataset.

 ## Investigation methods/ tools/ code/ software
-- Named Entity Recognition
+- Named Entity Recognition (NER)
 - Text Classification
 - Large Language Models including Chat GPT
+- Huggingface

 ## Outputs
 - Fine-tuned GLiNER models
-- Hugginface demo of the fine-tuned model in action
+- Huggingface demo of the fine-tuned model in action
-- Google Colab notebook tutorial on how to fine-tune the model in the context of cultural heritage (to be completed)
+- Google Colab notebook tutorial on how to fine-tune the model in the context of cultural heritage
+- Forthcoming book chapter in *Emergent Histories: New Work in the Digital History of Industry and Collections from the Congruence Engine Project*

 ## Licence